 HARP Project Overview

 What is space made of?
 It's definitely not a perfect vacuum...
-It's filled with charged particles, electrons and protons.
+It's filled with charged particles, electrons and ions.

 These particles stream out from the Sun, making up the solar wind (left).
 When the particles approach Earth, our planet's magnetic force field mostly pushes them out of the way.
 But our magnetic shield isn't perfect or static, it's always changing in wave-like motions (right).

-Different types of space waves are analogous to vibrations in air made by musical instruments, like a drum head, flute, or guitar string, with each occuring in specific regions around Earth.
+Different types of space waves are analogous to vibrations in air made by musical instruments, like a drum head, flute, or guitar string, with each occuring in specific regions around Earth (picture at left adapted from Zong et al., 2008).
 The motion of invisible charged particles and their accompanying electromagnetic fields can be converted to sound, known as audification.
 The first goal of the HARP project is to analyze ultra-low frequency (ULF) waves, which travel like standing waves along a harp string.

 Click here for a more detailed science overview.